redhat-openshift-ecosystem/community-operators-pipeline/docs/project/ocp.md

 !!! info "Consider using `ci/dev` instead of `ci/latest` during development as described [here](../framework/development.md#cidev-vs-cilatest)."

-## How to edit prow building block configuration
+### How to edit prow building block configuration

 Prow is configured at [openshift repository](https://github.com/openshift/release/tree/master/ci-operator/config/redhat-openshift-ecosystem/community-operators-prod).
 Open a PR and get `LGTM` approval from your colleague to get an automatic merge.

+In case you are creating a new project, make sure `openshift-ci-robot` is added as a collaborator to the project with `Admin` rights.

 ## Upgrade index